ragingwind/g-shorten/readme.md

 # Google URL shorten extensions

-The extension make your current long url to shorten on activated tab.
+The extension make your url on activated tab to shorten.

 ## Support Browsers